 Every week you can budget the following amount of time: 1 hour for working through the module in the Anti-Boring Approach to Powerful Studying, 1 hour to watch the "how to teach these tools" in the Art of Inspiring Students to Study Strategically online portal, and one hour to take notes and post reflections online.
-If you're able to attend a training call that week, you can add hours.
-Click here for a google doc that will give you more exactly averages for the time commitment each week.
+Click here for a Google Doc that will give you more exactly averages for the time commitment each week.

-Some people work faster and slower, so you can add or subtract some time based on well you know yourself.
+Some people work faster and slower, so you can add or subtract some time based on how well you know yourself.
 Also, it is not uncommon for people to get behind, and need a few additional weeks (or months) to finish working through the modules.
 You have access to the online portal for up to 2 years after taking the course, so you will have plenty of time to catch up if you need to.
-You will still get full value from attending the live training calls even if you fall behind in the homework.

 + I'm not sure I have enough time right now to take the course, but I really want the tools!
 May I skim it?

 Yes!
 I highly recommend it!!
 It’s better to do one fast skim through the course, than to do the first few modules in a thorough way and then to burn out.
 So many of the tools are immediately actionable that you can skim quickly, practice teaching it to your students, and then come back to read it more thoroughly later when you have more time.
 That, in fact, may be a richer learning experience than trying to do it perfectly from the start.

 + I'm confused.
 What is the difference between the Anti-Boring Approach to Powerful Studying and the Art of Inspiring Students to Study Strategically?